 Understanding the significance of the site, both historically and architecturally, Gates poured countless hours pro bono into the design.
-He photographed, sketched, and even created a 3D model of the site with the help of fellow Buffalo School grads Samson Oshunrinde (MArch ‘01) and Joseph Messick (MArch ‘02), as well as Gates’ former student, Ela Pogwizd-Leja.
+He photographed, sketched, and even created a 3D model of the site with the help of fellow School of Architecture and Planning grads Samson Oshunrinde (MArch ‘01) and Joseph Messick (MArch ‘02), as well as Gates’ former student, Ela Pogwizd-Leja.

 Gates drew inspiration from other gardens, such as the Beacon Food Forest in Seattle, Wash., and two photos he hung in his studio – one of cupped, dirt-covered hands holding turnips, and another of a hand reaching for a single blueberry, symbolizing the growing and sharing of food as an essential human activity.
 Yet his hand-shaped garden design clicked into place only after his rambunctious seven-year-old son Owen drew outlines of his hand on several sketches in his attic studio.

 “He was doing something so common, cross-culturally and globally.
 Some of the earliest pre-historic drawings are human hands on cave walls,” says Gates.